socialcodia/RestApi/README.md

     <img src="https://i.imgur.com/ldslPC7.png" width="120" >
 </p>

-This API is developed using the PHP Slim Framework, In this api you can use thease feature.
+This API is developed using the PHP Slim Framework, In this API you can use thease feature.

 * **Create an account** ( *An email verification will be sent to user email address when they rgistered an account* )
 * **Login into account** ( *User can login into their account when they will successfully verified their account* )